tradebuddyhq/quill/README.md

 ```bash
 quill profile app.quill
 ```
-Outputs a function-level timing report showing where your program spends its time.
+Outputs a function-level timing report showing where your program spends its time

 ### Workspaces
 Monorepo support via `[workspace]` in quill.toml: